 > Find the Language Placement Test on the right side under “Online Forms,” and then select the language you plan to study.
 (This test only applies to French, Spanish, and Italian language courses.)

 After you complete the exam it will be graded within three business days.
 Once it’s graded, your scores will be entered into your OASIS account, and you will be notified of what course level you’re eligible to take.

-The Department of HHSS offers a number of opportunities to study abroad, including "Study Abroad Mexico" (Cuernavaca, J-term ‘14) and “J-Session in Shanghai: History, Culture, and Art.”
-To get an idea of what students learn in this course, and how studying abroad in China impacted their lives, click here to read some student blog entries.
+The Department of HHSS offers a number of opportunities to study abroad, including "Study Abroad Mexico" (Cuernavaca, J-term) and "Ghana, West Africa (Summer 2014).”
 To learn more about studying abroad as a Columbia student, please visit the college’s International Programs page.

 Visit the Office of Student Financial Services for questions about paying for college.

 If you need help with a foreign language course housed in the Department of HHSS, or, for that matter, any course you’re taking at Columbia, please contact the Learning Studio, 618 S. Michigan Ave., 1st floor.
 The Learning Studio has a wealth of resources to help you, including more than 75 tutors.

 The Kamoinge-Ferman Scholarship: For more information, please click here.
 For information about other scholarships at Columbia, please click here.

 If you’re majoring in Cultural Studies and have any questions or concerns, please reach out to your college advisor, Keith Lusson, at 312.369.7283 or firstname.lastname@example.org.
 For all other LAS-related advising, please consult our LAS Advising page.
 If you have any further questions, please contact the main office of the Department of HHSS at 312.369.7295.

 LAS Core Curriculum